loganw621/Variograms-and-Kriging/README.md

 # Variograms-and-Kriging

-You will find the R script plots and results.
+You will find the R script for the plots and results.
 Some of the package used in the script may need to be installed on your pc first before being able to run the code.